gofs-cli/gofs/README.md

 ## Using generated templates

 The template includes several modules that are optional and should be deleted to reduce build size.
-For example we include a postgres connector and a cloudsql connector for conveniance, but you should likely only need one of them.
+For example we include a postgres connector and a cloudsql connector for convenience, but you should likely only need one of them.